New England College: Campus

 NEC is located in the small town of Henniker, New Hampshire, approximately 17 mi west of Concord, the state's capital; 31 mi northwest of Manchester; and 81 mi northwest of Boston.
 The Contoocook River runs through the center of town and alongside the NEC campus.
 A covered bridge joins the main campus with roughly 20 acre of athletic fields.

 The 225 acre campus, which has no distinct borders separating it from the town of Henniker, features 30 buildings, many of which feature white clapboard-style siding or brick mid-century architecture.
-The campus is known throughout New England for promoting environmental education initiatives.
+It also features a yurt designed to connect students with nature, foster community, and support outdoor education.
+The campus is known throughout New England for its safety.
 Pats Peak ski resort lies just outside the village center, and many students participate in outdoor activities such as skiing, snowboarding, whitewater rafting, hiking in the White Mountains, and rock-climbing.

 Academics

-New England College offers 9 associate degree programs, 37 bachelor's degree programs, 12 master's degree programs, and 1 doctoral degree program.
+New England College offers 9 associate degree programs, 37 bachelor's degree programs, 12 master's degree programs, and 2 doctoral degree programs with multiple tracks.
 The programs are divided into four divisions: Art & Design, Humanities, Management & the Science, Health & Education Division.
 The college is accredited by the New England Commission of Higher Education, and all programs offered by New England College are included in this regional accreditation.
 The school's business programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 Additionally, the school's Teacher Education Program (including endorsements in Physical Education, Special Education, Elementary Education, and Secondary Education) is approved by the New Hampshire Department of Education.
 Currently, the school employs 40 full-time faculty members and holds a 14:1 student-to-faculty ratio.

 U.S. News & World Report ranks New England College #131–#171 in "Regional Universities – North, Tier 2."
 New England College ranks tied for 173 on the U.S. News & World Report list for "Best Online Bachelor's Programs".

+In 2025, New England College (NEC) received designation as a Purple Heart College in recognition of its ongoing commitment to honoring and supporting America's service members who have been wounded or killed in combat.